Stemonaceae: Description

 The stems may be erect or trailing, green or yellow-green, or sometimes reddish.
 Leaves are dark green and also alternate in the majority of the members.
 Flowers are borne in short cymes, arising from the lower parts of the plant.
 Seeds are ellipsoidal or globular in shape.

 As in other members of the Pandanales, the flower morphology in the Stemonaceae is distinctive and rather atypical for monocots, whose floral anatomy is three-parted (trimerous).
 In the majority of Stemonaceae species, flowers are composed of four identical parts, i.e., tetramerous, or sometimes dimerous (two-parted).
 Four stamens are present.
 In most of the members, tepals are four.
-They are smooth or sometimes papillate, which may be due to the fact that the papillae function as odour-producing structures (osmophores).
+They are smooth or sometimes papillate, which may be because the papillae function as odour-producing structures (osmophores).
 In Pentastemona, the flowers are pentamerous (five-parted) and the number of stamens is five.
 Microsporogenesis is successive, as with the majority of monocots.
 Flower colours include shades of purple, maroon, green, or yellow.
 They attract pollinators by resembling carrion, and sometimes emit a similar odour — flies visiting the flowers serve as pollinators.